-Place skin side down in a hot non stick pan on a medium heat without oil for 5 minutes or until golden brown.
+Place the duck breast skin side down in a hot non stick pan on a medium heat without oil for 5 minutes or until golden brown.
 Pour off the fat regularly and seal the other side for 1 minute.

 Place the duck breasts skin side up on a rack in a roasting tin in the middle of the pre-heated oven.
 Cook for 15-18 minutes, depending how you like your duck cooked.

 When the duck is cooked to your liking rest the meat in a warm place for 5-10 minutes before serving.
 All ovens vary in performance, this is a guide only.

 Hints & Tips

 To get a crispy skin on your duck breasts, cook skin side down in a hot pan on a medium heat until golden brown.
 Then simply put in the oven for the required cooking time, skin side up.

 To tell if your duck breast is cooked, you can try this simple method:

 The best way to check if the meat is to your liking is to compare the ‘feel’ of the meat when hot, in comparison to your face, – in the same way as steak.
 Prod the meat, then your face.
 The duck will feel like various parts of your face as it cooks: